Token-based Loyalty Program

 - The card issuing bank sends the encrypted token to ValiDeck.
 The tokens can be decrypted only via the matching private key available on the ValiDeck platform.

 - ValiDeck decrypts the token and stores it in a queue.
-It then sends a notification of this to the issuer, which informs Alice that the token is available for registration.
+It then notifies the issuer, which informs Alice that the token is available for registration.

 - Alice registers the token into her personal account on the ValiDeck platform.